LOVE, JUSTICE, COMMUNITY, INCLUSIVITY

 REV. AMY SHOEMAKER

 Founded in 1872 as First Swedish Baptist Church by Swedish Immigrants, we have a long history of "welcoming the stranger".
-Since our beginning as an outreach to Swedes, to our fight against corruption during the Pendergast era, to our fight for women's rights and LGBTQ+ equality, Broadway Church continues to live up to our founding intention of welcoming everyone.
+Since our beginning as an outreach to Swedes, to our fight against corruption during the Pendergast era, to our fight for women's rights and LGBTQ+ equality, Broadway Church continues to live up to our founding intention of welcoming those who haven't felt at home in other churches.